 Based on how you plan to position your subjects, you'll need to adjust your camerawork.
 You'll want to capture your framing details on a shot list well before you arrive on set.
 That way you have a clear idea for the scene and can communicate your vision with ease.

 That's not to say that things may not change the day of the shoot.
-But, having a shot list at the ready showcases that the director and DP have done their homework and are well prepared.
+But, having a shot list at the ready showcases that the director and cinematographer have done their homework and are well prepared.

 This video is a quick rundown of all the types of shot framing, how they work, and when you might consider using them in your next project.